 Affordable Rental Housing Program

-Provides assistance to private entrepreneurs, private non-profit corporations (includes off-reserve native population), and co-operatives for the construction, acquisition & rehabilitation, conversion and operation of rental housing projects.
+Provides financial assistance to private entrepreneurs, private non-profit corporations (includes off-reserve Indigenous population), and co-operatives for the construction, rehabilitation, and conversion of rental housing projects.

 A development proposal is eligible if it meets the following requirements:

 - Eligible projects must create basic affordable rental units that would rent at or below the average market housing rents or prices for comparable housing in a community or area.

 - Eligible tenants include families, seniors, non-elderly singles, disabled households, persons with special needs.
 Supportive housing programs may also be used to assist vulnerable seniors and adults to help them maintain or resume independent living it their own home.

 - All new construction projects must conform to current design & building standards.
 Existing buildings must conform to acceptable standards, as determined by this department.

 - Private non-profit organizations must incorporate under provincial or federal legislation.